FantixX/quickshift_transmission/README.md

 ## Features
-- [x] Full immutability to work flawlessly with RIverpod
+- [x] Full immutability to work flawlessly with Riverpod
 - [x] Simple and easy to use API
 - [ ] Full support for the latest RPC version 18